Rutgers, The State University of NJ

 Benefits for students accepted into the program include:

 - Students will have a conditional, early acceptance to RSDM (see grade and DAT requirements below).

-- Students will pay undergraduate tuition for three years + 4 years tuition at RSDM, thus saving one year of undergraduate tuition and fees.
+- Students will pay only for three years of undergraduate tuition at Rutgers + 4 years tuition at RSDM, thus saving one year of undergraduate tuition and fees.

-- The courses taken in dental school will complete the major in Biological Sciences or Cell Biology and Neuroscience, in addition to the dental degree requirements.
+- The courses taken in dental school will complete the major in Biological Sciences, in addition to the dental degree requirements.

-- At a minimum, the must be enrolled for one year at RU-NB earning 30 credits.
+- At a minimum, transfer students must be enrolled for one year at Rutgers-New Brunswick earning 30 credits.

 - They must have earned and maintain a minimum cumulative and science GPA of 3.5 at Rutgers.